“Chapter 51: Ether 6–10,” Book of Mormon Student Manual (2009), 369–74

 Ether 8:9 indicates that the Jaredites learned about secret combinations from records that their fathers had brought with them from the old world.
 It is possible that these records contained an account of the earliest secret combinations (see Moses 5:29–33, 47–55).
 We know that the Jaredites had records of the “creation of the world, and also of Adam, and an account from that time even to the great tower” (Ether 1:3).

-Elder Dallin H. Oaks of the Quorum of the Twelve Apostles explained that Satan “and the spirits who follow him are still deceiving the world. … Satan’s methods of deception are enticing: music, movies and other media, and the glitter of a good time.
-When Satan’s lies succeed in deceiving us, we become vulnerable to his power” (in Conference Report, Oct.
-2004, 46; or Ensign, Nov.
+President Dallin H. Oaks of the First Presidency explained that Satan “and the spirits who follow him are still deceiving the world. … Satan’s methods of deception are enticing: music, movies and other media, and the glitter of a good time.
+When Satan’s lies succeed in deceiving us, we become vulnerable to his power” (“Be Not Deceived,” Ensign or Liahona, Nov.
 2004, 43).

 In speaking of the Millennium, Nephi explained that “because of the righteousness of [God’s] people, Satan has no power; … for they dwell in righteousness, and the Holy One of Israel reigneth” (1 Nephi 22:26).
 Moroni stated that one purpose of revealing Satan’s tactics is to do away with evil while looking forward to the time to come when “Satan may have no power upon the hearts of the children of men, but that they may be persuaded to do good continually” (Ether 8:26).